Key Facts

 If you want a structured starting point for your own situation, our free CHC eligibility screener takes about five minutes.

-The AACC system will, NHS England says, bring children's continuing care into the same data architecture as adult CHC for the first time (NHS Digital, February 2026).
+The AACC data set is designed to eventually bring adult CHC, NHS-funded nursing care, joint-funded packages and children's continuing care into a single all-age data architecture (NHS England Digital, 2025).
 That's the core promise.
-Whether the new format also preserves the ICB-level granularity that makes CHC data useful for advocacy — that's the open question.
+Whether the eventual format also preserves the ICB-level granularity that makes CHC data useful for advocacy — that's the open question.

 Why "All Age" matters for children with complex needs